anir-tubi/tubi-roku/README.md

 If you need to make a change to text that is not the default English, then log into [Crowdin](https://crowdin.com/project/tubiapps) and adjust the translation.
 Then you will need to follow the directions on how to update the app with the latest translations.

-If you need to get the latest translations from the Crowdin servers, then create a new GIT branch and run the below command line within the project's root folder, where "KEY" is the key used for our crowdin account.
+If you need to get the latest translations from the Crowdin servers, then create a new GIT branch and run the below command line within the project's root folder, where "KEY" is the key used for our Crowdin account.
 This will modify the TubiLanguageTranslate.brs to contain all the translations available within Crowdin.
 You later need to create a PR to start the process of getting the new translations merged to the master branch.

   ```
   gulp download_translations --crowdinKey "KEY"
   ```

 NOTE: Instead of passing the crowdin key, you can set the crowdin key as system environment variable labeled as"ROKU_CROWDIN_KEY".
-This is actually the prefered way of doing things.
+This is actually the preferred way of doing things.
 Check your system on how to create an environment variable.
-Also note, that the crowdin key can be gotten either from the company's LastPass Account or through the [Crowdin website](https://crowdin.com/project/tubiapps/settings#api).
+Also note, that the Crowdin key can be gotten either from the company's LastPass Account or through the [Crowdin website](https://crowdin.com/project/tubiapps/settings#api).

 # Charles Proxy